-- 2.4.1 The duty time provisions are found in Regulation 22 and Annex E of Police Regulations 2003. - 2.4.2 Different provisions apply for members working full-time, on part-time arrangements, and/or on Variable Shift Arrangements (VSA).
-The following is a summary of duty time provisions for officers working full-time and on regulation eight hour or VSAs.
+- 2.4.1 The duty time provisions are found in Regulation 22 and Annex E of Police Regulations 2003. - 2.4.2 Different provisions apply for members working full-time, on parttime arrangements, and/or on Variable Shift Arrangements (VSA).
+The following is a summary of duty time provisions for officers working full-time and on a regulation eight hour shift pattern or a VSA.